rust-lang/blog.rust-lang.org/posts/2025-02-13-2024-State-Of-Rust-Survey-results.md

 > Closed answers marked with N/A were not present in the previous version(s) of the survey.

-Those not using Rust anymore told us that it is because they don't really need it (or the goals of their company changed) or because (like above) it was not the right tool for the job.
-A few reported being overwhelmed by the language or its ecosystem in general or that switching or introducing Rust would have been too expensive in terms of human effort.
+Those not using Rust anymore told us that it is because they don't really need it (or the goals of their company changed) or because it was not the right tool for the job.
+A few reported being overwhelmed by the language or its ecosystem in general or that switching to or introducing Rust would have been too expensive in terms of human effort.

 Of those who used Rust in 2024, 53% did so on a daily (or nearly daily) basis — an increase of 4pp from the previous year.
 We can observe an upward trend in the frequency of Rust usage over the past few years, which suggests that Rust is being increasingly used at work.
 This is also confirmed by other answers mentioned in the Rust at Work section later below.